Mampenda/javascript-sorting-demo/README.md

 3. Right-click `index.html` and select _"Open with Live Server"_.
 4. The browser will open, and the page will auto-refresh when changes are made.

+## Pseudocode

+### What is Pseudocode?

+Pseudocode is a way of writing steps in plain language to describe how a program should work.
+It isn’t a real programming language but helps us plan out logic before coding.

+#### Examples of Pseudocode

 ## Explanation of the Algorithms

 ### Bubble Sort

+#### Plaintext

 1. Start at the _beginning_ of the list.
 2. Compare the _first two elements_ :